dankamongmen/notcurses/INSTALL.md

 or `none`.
 Without a multimedia engine, Notcurses will be unable to decode images and videos.

+To get mouse events in the Linux console, you'll need the GPM daemon running, and you'll need run `cmake` with `-DUSE_GPM=on`.

 Run unit tests with `make test` following a successful build.
 If you have unit test failures, *please* file a bug including the output of